rudra-coder-mc/React-Blog/README.md

 # react Blog

-- a blog web site that can be used for create ,edite ,delete and read blog
+- A blog website that can be used to create, edit, delete and read blog

 # technology